 Do I need an operating agreement for a Michigan LLC?

 Michigan doesn’t legally require an operating agreement.
 There is no state statute that says this explicitly, but there also isn’t a statute that declares an operating agreement’s legal necessity.
 Instead, there are many state statutes that discuss what an operating agreement may address, and what the default solution is if a topic isn’t addressed.
-For example, MI Comp L § 450.4402 says that an operating agreement can state the requirements of an LLC’s managers (if manager-managed), such as how many managers the LLC must have.
+For example, MCL § 450.4402 says that an operating agreement can state the requirements of an LLC’s managers (if manager-managed), such as how many managers the LLC must have.
 If an operating agreement doesn’t address this, then there would be no rule regarding the number of managers.

 Though not legally required, an operating agreement is one of your LLC’s most important internal documents.
 Creating one can help with everything from opening a bank account to handling major events like mergers and dissolution.